Quantum channels and memory effects

 Unfortunately the explicit construction of quantum codes is not an easy task.
 Historically the first quantum code that appeared was a $[[9,1]]$ code with $d=3$ \cite{Shor1995} whose basis codewords read

 Its construction relies on simple argument.
-A three qubit code would suffice to protect against single bit flip.
+A three qubit code would suffice to protect against a single bit flip (see Fig.\ \ref{FigCod}).
 The reason the three qubit clusters are repeated three times is to protect against phase errors as well.